> > Safari Jackets

 A traditional bush jacket is commonly a lightweight cotton drill or poplin jacket, usually khaki in colour, with a self-belt, often with epaulettes and four or more expandable bellows pockets.
 Safari jackets have been worn as mainstream casual clothing since the 1950s.
 They are particularly popular with photographers, as their many pockets allow a convenient way to carry film, lenses, flashes, and other photographic equipment.

-• Cooling features possibly vents and mesh.
+• Cooling features possibly vents and mesh but warm enough on cold mornings.

 • Optional zip-off long sleeves to convert to a vest.